An open house is an essential aspect of any property investment — and for obvious reasons.

 Due to the current situation of COVID-19, the housing market is not that hot.

 So, the first impression about the house is very important.
-Open houses make people interested in the house but often open houses make them think that there must be something wrong with the house.
+Open houses make people interested in the house, but open houses often make them think that there must be something wrong with it.

 Wrapping Up: Is Holding an Open House Event a Good Idea?